Trump’s unemployment extension may only provide three-week boost, federal guidance reveals

 On Monday, FEMA said the additional weeks of aid depend on the amount remaining in the federal disaster relief program, which has capped the new unemployment initiative at $44 billion.
 The Trump administration did not specify an exact date as to when the money would reach workers, but FEMA said in its guidance that it anticipated it could take an “average” of three weeks from when Trump first signed his directive — perhaps putting some of those first payments around Aug.
 29.

 Many states have warned in recent days they face the prospect of immense delays as they race to upgrade their computer systems to implement Trump’s order.
-Others state unemployment officials have said they fear the program’s confusing criteria may prevent them from sending any new aid at all to millions of workers, who had been getting twice as much in federal support until July.
+Others state unemployment officials have said they fear the program’s confusing criteria may prevent them from sending any new aid at all.

 “It's just more uncertainty for workers at a time when uncertainty is a bad idea,” said Michele Evermore, a senior policy analyst at the National Employment Law Center.